automator-plus/tutorials/CEP/1-getting-started-with-the-adobe-premiere-pro-api/1-getting-started-with-the-adobe-premiere-pro-api.md

-# 1 Getting Started with Adobe ExtendScript
+# 1 Getting Started with Adobe ExtendScript in Premiere Pro

 ## 1. Introduction

 In this tutorial we'll go through the basic steps you'll need to get up and running with executing ExtendScript code from within VS Code against Adobe Premiere Pro as a host.
 If not all of that made sense, stick around.

- Whether this is your first time having a go at programming something in ExtendScript or if you're already a seasoned ExtendScript programmer, welcome.
-Irrespective of the extent of your programming knowledge, we hope to show you a few examples of how to take control of your Adobe applications in code and start putting together some supra-natural pipelines and automations.
+ Whether this is your first time having a go at programming something in Adobe's ExtendScript language or if you're already a seasoned ExtendScript programmer, welcome.
+Irrespective of the extent of your programming knowledge, we hope to show you a few examples of how you can take control of your Adobe applications through code.
+Once you get the hang of it you can start putting together some supra-natural pipelines and automations.

+ In this tutorial we will only focus on writing ExtendScript to interact with Adobe's Premiere Pro.
+However, you can do the same for After Effect and Illustrator.
+For more information on these topics check out the following links:

++ Premiere Pro ExtendScript API documentation: http://ppro.aenhancers.com
++ After Effects ExtendScript API documentation http://docs.aenhancers.com
++ Illustrator ExtendScript API documentation: http://ai.aenhancers.com

+## 2. What we'll cover

+In this this tutorial, we'll not only show you how use the Premiere Pro API, but also give you some background knowledge about how the system is put together behind the scenes to give you some intuition about how your code is executing.
+Having an understanding about what is executing what where will help when things go wrong.

-In this tutorial we'll cover:
+In this tutorial, we'll cover:

 <ul>
-    <li>Installing <a href='https://code.visualstudio.com/'>VS Code</a> - the preferred Integrated Development Environment (<a href='https://en.wikipedia.org/wiki/Integrated_development_environment'>IDE</a>) for programming Adobe ExtendScript.</li>
+    <li>Installing <a href='https://code.visualstudio.com/'>VS Code</a> - the preferred Integrated Development Environment (<a href='https://en.wikipedia.org/wiki/Integrated_development_environment'>IDE</a>) for programming the Adobe ExtendScript language.</li>
     <li>Installing the official Adobe ExtendScript VS Code Debugger Extension.</li>
-    <li>The Basics of the Adobe Premiere Pro CEP API.</li>
+    <li>The Basics of the Adobe Premiere Pro API.</li>
     <li>Setting up the VS Code ExtendScript Debugger.</li>
-    <li>Running some basic CEP API code from within VS Code.</li>
+    <li>Running some basic Premiere Pro API code from within VS Code.</li>
 </ul>

  If you've never coded in you're life, don't worry!
-And if acronyms like IDE, CEP and API are still a bit foreigner to you, great!
+And if acronyms like IDE and API are still a bit foreign to you, great!
 Then you might actually learn something...
-If you already know these acronyms, we still hope we can teach you something.
+If you already know these terms, we still hope we can teach you something.
 Ultimately, we want to bring you the knowledge that will show you how to unlock the superpowers that programming the Adobe suite unlocks.

  ## 2. What is an IDE